On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: The parametrized -theory Euler characteristic

 We mention the following alternative description of the coassembly map in the special case of a trivial fibration $\pi_B:X \times B \to B$.
-This will be useful in the next section.
-To ease the notation, let us abbreviate
+This will be needed in the next section.
+To simplify the notation, let us abbreviate

+Assume that $B$ is the geometric realization of a simplicial set $B_\bullet$.
+Pulling back along an $n$-simplex of $B_{\bullet}$ defines a map